Dr. Patrice Harris shares her vision for a thriving healthcare ecosystem

 At athenahealth, we are focused on creating a thriving healthcare ecosystem, a sustainable healthcare environment that supports all patients with the differentiated care models that are right for them; one in which practices can improve patient and population health while achieving financial success.

-Recently, athenahealth sat down with Patrice Harris, M.D., the immediate past president of the American Medical Association (AMA) to discuss the concept of a successful healthcare ecosystem and how the pandemic has illuminated the path to building it.
+In late 2020, athenahealth sat down with Patrice Harris, M.D., past president of the American Medical Association (AMA) to discuss the concept of a successful healthcare ecosystem and how the pandemic has illuminated the path to building it.

 What is the healthcare ecosystem?